MarioVilas/winappdbg/doc/source/Instrumentation.rst

 A *System* object is a snapshot of all running processes.
 It contains *Process* objects, which in turn are snapshots of threads and modules, containing *Thread* and *Module* objects.

+*System* objects also contain *Windows* objects, representing the windows in the current desktop.

 .. note::

     You don't need to be attached as a debugger for these classes to work.